1) Is Vinyasa Krama Yoga a new ‘brand’ of Yoga?

 ii) The BWY ‘governing body’ title is a Sport England award and refers only to their status with Sport England.
 Sports are allowed a number of governing bodies, it is not an exclusive title.

 Harmony Yoga do not present Yoga in the context of a ‘sporting’ activity.
+Yoga is a unique life philosophy and even the asana part is radically different from any western exercise or sport approach.

 iii) The BWY have no authority to monitor Yoga in the UK and is not a British authority on Yoga teaching or practice.